before you hire an employee

 Because when hiring is not done right, it creates cash flow problems and time management issues.
 The two things you thought were going to improve by adding help end up creating sleepless nights.

-Almost all of my clients that come to me with cash flow and/or exhaustion problems, find the solution in addressing employee issues.
+Almost all of my clients who come to me with cash flow and/or exhaustion problems, find the solution in addressing employee issues.

 They either have added employees without knowing exactly what they want them to do, or they’ve added employees that don’t have the right skills so they end up the focusing more on training/management and problem solving.
 Instead of increasing profit.